plabayo/rama/README.md

 ## 🌱 | Alternatives

-While there are a handful of proxies written in Rust, there is only one other Rust framework specifically made for proxy services.
-All other proxies are single purpose code bases, some even just for learning purposes.
+While there are a handful of proxies written in Rust, there are only two other Rust frameworks specifically made for proxy purposes.
+All other proxy codebases are single purpose code bases, some even just for learning purposes.
+Or are actually generic http/web libraries/frameworks that facilitate proxy features as an extra.

 [Cloudflare] has been working on a proxy service framework, named [`pingora`], since a couple of years already, and on the 28th of February of 2024 they also open sourced it.